 Looking for Discounted Disneyland Dining?

-My partner Get Away Today offers discounted Character Dining vouchers for Chip ‘n Dale’s Critter Breakfast, Breakfast with Minnie & Friends at the Plaza Inn, Surf’s Up Breakfast with Mickey and Friends at the PCH Grill and Goofy’s Kitchen for breakfast or dinner inside the Disneyland Hotel.
+My partner Get Away Today offers discounted Character Dining vouchers for character meals at the Disneyland resort.
 Click under TICKETS for the DISNEYLAND RESORT.
 Enter the date of your trip, then click DINING on the left side to purchase discount dining vouchers!

 5. Save Money on Disney Desserts